Kong/charts/charts/kong/README.md

 DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/)
 for more detail.

-To easily identify instance in log files it may be very beneficial to specify a custom hostname for each dataplane installation by settings `--set deployment.hostname=westus`.

 ### Cert Manager Integration

 By default, Kong will create self-signed certificates on start for its TLS